mirzavu/hrv/README.md

 3. **Pause/Resume**: Use the pause button to temporarily stop recording and resume when you're ready
 4. **Monitor Progress**: Watch real-time HRV metrics and progress bar
 5. **End Session**: Click "End Session" to view summary and save data

-### Viewing Reports

-- Navigate to the Reports page to view session history
-- See average metrics across all sessions
-- Track your HRV progress over time

 ## 🛠️ Development